juntyr/compression-safeguards/README.md

-# Fearless lossy compression with `numcodecs-safeguards`
+# Fearless lossy compression with `compression-safeguards`

 Lossy compression [^1] can be *scary* as valuable information or features of the data may be lost.

-This package provides several `SafeguardKind`s to express *your* requirements for lossy compression to be safe to use and to *guarantee* that they are upheld by lossy compression.
-By using safeguards to ensure your safety requirements, lossy compression can be applied safely and *without fear*.
+By using safeguards to **guarantee** your safety requirements, lossy compression can be applied safely and *without fear*.

 [^1]: Lossy compression methods reduce data size by only storing an approximation of the data.
 In contrast to lossless compression methods, lossy compression loses information about the data, e.g. by reducing its resolution (only store every $n$th element) precision (only store $n$ digits after the decimal point), smoothing, etc. Therefore, lossy compression methods provide a tradeoff between size reduction and quality preservation.

-## (a) Safeguards for users of lossy compression

-This package provides the `SafeguardsCodec` adapter that can be wrapped around *any* existing (lossy) compressor to *guarantee* that certain properties about the data are upheld.

-Note that the wrapped compressor is treated as a blackbox and the decompressed data is postprocessed to re-establish the properties, if necessary.

-By using the `SafeguardsCodec` adapter, badly behaving lossy compressors become safe to use, at the cost of potentially less efficient compression, and lossy compression can be applied *without fear*.

-## (b) Safeguards for developers of lossy compressors

-Safeguards can also fill the role of a quantizer, which is part of many (predictive) (error-bounded) compressors.
-If you currently use e.g. a linear quantizer module in your compressor to provide an absolute error bound, you could instead adapt the `Safeguards`, quantize to their computed correction values, and thereby offer a larger selection of safety requirements that your compressor can then guarantee.
-Note, however, that only pointwise safeguards can be used when quantizing data elements one-by-one.
+## What are safeguards?

+Safeguards are a declarative way to describe the safety requirements that you have for lossy compression.
+They range from simple (e.g. error bounds on the data, preserving special values and data signs) to complex (e.g. error bounds on derived quantities over data neighbourhoods, preserving monotonic sequences).

+By declaring your safety requirements as safeguards, we can **guarantee** that any lossy compression protected by these safeguards will *always* uphold your safety requirements.

+The `compression-safeguards` package provides several `Safeguard`s with which you can express *your* safety requirements.
+Please refer to the [provided safeguards](#provided-safeguards) section for an enumeration.

+We also provide the following integrations of the safeguards with popular compression APIs:

+- `numcodecs-safeguards`: provides the `SafeguardsCodec` meta-compressor that conveniently applies safeguards to any compressor using the `numcodecs.abc.Codec` API.

 ## Design and Guarantees

-The safeguards implemented in this package are designed to be convenient to apply to any lossy compression task:
+The safeguards are designed to be convenient to apply to any lossy compression task:

-1. They are *guaranteed* to *always* uphold the property they provide.
+1. They are **guaranteed** to *always* uphold the safety property they describe.

-2. They are designed to minimise the overhead in compressed message size for elements where the properties were already satisfied by the wrapped compressor.
+2. They are designed to minimise the overhead in compressed message size for elements where the safety requirements were already satisfied.

-3. Their implementations are prioritise correctness in all cases and simplicity of verification over performance (and byte ratio overhead when the properties are violated by many data elements).
+They should ideally be applied to *every* lossy compression task since they have only a small overhead in the happy case (all safety requirements are already fulfilled) and give you peace of mind by reasserting the requirements if necessary (e.g. if the lossy compressor does not provide them or e.g. has an implementation bug).

+Note that the packages in this repository are provided as reference implementations of the compression safeguards framework.
+Therefore, their implementations prioritise simplicity, portability, and readability over performance.
 Please refer to the [related projects](#related-projects) section for alternatives with different design considerations.

-If applied to

-- a safe compressor that (by chance or design) already satisfies the properties, there is a constant single-byte overhead

-- an unsafe compressor that violates any of the properties, the properties are restored at a byte overhead that scales linearly with the number of elements that have to be corrected

 ## Provided safeguards